chianw/chianw/README.md

 #### Introduction
-I'm currently working as a NSX specialist at VMware Singapore.
-My area of focus is on software-defined networking and security.
+I'm currently working as a technical specialist in Singapore with a focus software-defined networking, security and cloud technologies